fmichea/sm64-livesplit-autosplitter/README.md

 This is my personal autosplitter for livesplit to be used with Project64 1.6 for Super Mario 64.
 It isn't fully tested and could contain issues, but if you let me know I'll try to fix them.

-It is heavily (**heavily**) inspired by a few other autosplitter, however these did not quite do it for me, so I decided to write my own.
+It is heavily (**heavily**) inspired by a few other autosplitter, however these did not quite do it for me*, so I decided to write my own.
 Still this would not exist without them, so please check them out:

 - https://github.com/ColinT/banana-split/blob/master/script.asl